sriramab/gamamanual/WikiOnly/OperatorsLZ.md

   *  **`osm_file`** (`string`, `map<string,list>`, `int`) --->  `file`

 #### Result:
-opens a file that a is a kind of OSM file with some filtering, forcing the initial CRS to be the one indicated by the second int parameter (see http://spatialreference.org/ref/epsg/).
-If this int parameter is equal to 0, the data is considered as already projected./nopens a file that a is a kind of OSM file with some filtering.
+opens a file that a is a kind of OSM file with some filtering. opens a file that a is a kind of OSM file with some filtering, forcing the initial CRS to be the one indicated by the second int parameter (see http://spatialreference.org/ref/epsg/).
+If this int parameter is equal to 0, the data is considered as already projected.

 #### Comment:
 The file should have a OSM file extension, cf. file type definition for supported file extensions.The file should have a OSM file extension, cf. file type definition for supported file extensions.